1chb/Snippets/README.md

     Certificate Path: /etc/letsencrypt/live/wv2.hopto.org/fullchain.pem
     Private Key Path: /etc/letsencrypt/live/wv2.hopto.org/privkey.pem
 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

+# Service on init V
+Startup order is wrong.
+Despite an explicit dependency to the postgresql service (and /etc/rc?.d/ links seem correct), init tries to start this service before postgresql!

+Workaround: Disabling Parallel Booting: Setting CONCURRENCY=none in /etc/init.d/rc forces the system to start services sequentially, according to the order specified by the symbolic links in directories like /etc/rc2.d/.
+This ensures that postgresql starts before baseServer, as intended.